Frequently Asked Questions: Submissions

 For the General program:

-Entries must have been completed in the prior 12 months; films over 40 minutes in length must not have previously screened in public in New South Wales or Sydney; films under 40 minutes in length must not have screened in public in Greater Sydney (with the exception of entries to the Dendy Awards for Australian Short Films*).
+Entries must have been completed in the prior 12 months to the Festival dates; films over 40 minutes in length must not have previously screened in public in New South Wales or Sydney; films under 40 minutes in length they must not have screened in public in Greater Sydney (with the exception of entries to the Dendy Awards for Australian Short Films* and/or Screenability categories, however preference is given to Australian and NSW premieres).

 For the Screenability program: